 2. Where to find conventions and all-day singings in the Bay Area

-As of early 2016, expect 4 all-day singings each year within driving distance of the San Francisco Bay Area:
+As of spring 2017, expect 5 all-day singings each year within driving distance of the San Francisco Bay Area:

 New Year’s Day, all-day singing in Healdsburg